opengauss-mirror/docs/content/en/docs/Developerguide/other-system-functions.md

     Description: Provides information about the file system cache \(page cache\).

     Parameter: table name or index name.
 Partitioned tables and level-2 partitioned tables are supported.
 Column-store tables and segment-page tables are not supported.
-    Parameters:
-    -   The first parameter specifies the table name or index name.
-Partitioned tables and level-2 partitioned tables are supported.
-Column-store tables and segment-page tables are not supported.
-    -   The second parameter is **forkname**.
-The data of each relationship is stored in a so-called fork.
-Generally, the default value of **forkname** is **main**.
-This parameter can be omitted.
-    -   The third parameter returns a Boolean value.
-The value **true** indicates that databit needs to be returned, and the value **false** indicates that databit does not need to be returned.
-This parameter can be omitted.
-For an integer or floating point number, zero is equivalent to false, and a non-zero value is equivalent to true.
-(It is not recommended that an integer or floating point number be transferred.)

     Example:

     ```